tcm9439/well-I-known/note/Design.md

 # Design
 ## Modules
 - core
-  - common obj - like the API para object
+  - cryptography
+    - key pair
+      - generation
+      - key to/from pem file
+      - key to/from string (to be stored in db)
+      - encrypt
+      - decrypt
 - server
-  - db stuff
+  - db entity & sql
+  - api
 - client
+- cli
-- cli - make use of client
+  - make use of client
+  - as the id as superuser
+    - auth by the superuser's private key?

 ## Database
 - Sqlite